 MPG: 28-32 city/38-42 hwy

-Lincoln MKZ Hybrid (2013-newer)
+Select/Lux/Black: Lincoln MKZ Hybrid (2014-newer)

-Low Price: $18,399
+Low Price: $15,426

-Cost Per Mile: $.19
+Cost Per Mile: $.28

-Yes, it’s an odd choice: compared to other entry-level luxury cars the Lincoln is lacking: after all, it’s an upscale Ford Fusion.
-But it’s also (by far) the cheapest car you can use for Uber Select and Lyft Luxe, and it goes without saying that you’ll be eligible for Uber Comfort.
+I made this recommendation two years ago and I’m sticking with it.
+As before, compared to other entry-level luxury cars the Lincoln is lacking: after all, it’s just an upscale Ford Fusion.
+But it’s still (by far) the cheapest car you can use for Uber Select and Lyft Luxe, and it goes without saying that you’ll be eligible for Uber Comfort.

 Still, it is nice to drive a luxury car, especially one as economical and highly-rated as the MKZ.
 It’s the same powertrain as Ford’s C-Max and Fusion hybrids, and that means it’s reliable and easy to find a dealer.
 This could be your car.

-Hyundai Sonata Hybrid, Toyota Camry Hybrid, Honda Accord Hybrid (2014 or newer)
+Hyundai Sonata Hybrid, Toyota Camry Hybrid, Honda Accord Hybrid (2015 or newer)